ebai101/Reason.spoon/README.md

 - Quickly copy different types of channel settings with one keybind
 - Color your channels with one keybind using a chooser

-**DISCLAIMER:** This is a WIP and has only been tested on my machine.
-Some features may not work properly, and others definitely will not work at all.
+**DISCLAIMER:** This is a WIP and has only been tested on my machine, with the latest version of Reason.
+Some features may not work as intended.

 ## Example Config